Do Betta Fish Need Air Pump?

 An air pump produces air bubbles that rise towards the surface of the water and create surface agitation.
 As a result of this surface agitation, oxygen from the air gets dissolved into the water.
 The dissolved oxygen is crucial for fish’s breathing.

-These bubbles rise to the surface, agitates the surface and as a result, oxygen from the air gets absorbed into the water.
+These bubbles rise to the surface, agitate it, and absorb oxygen from the air into the water.

 Why Betta Fish Doesn’t Need An Air Pump?